gRegorLove/ProcessWire-Webmention/README.md

 * Process webmentions to extract microformats

 ## Requirements
+* php-mf2 and php-mf2-cleaner libraries; bundled with this package and may optionally be updated using Composer.
-This module hooks into the LazyCron module.
+* This module hooks into the LazyCron module.

 ## Installation
 Installing the core module named "Webmention" will automatically install the Fieldtype and Inputfield modules included in this package.